 Ben is thankful for His Christian family, who brought him up to know Jesus as Saviour and Lord from a young age.
 God has preserved in his memory a conversation with his mum when he was four years old, where he first trusted that Jesus can take our guilt away through His death on the cross.

 Ben is thankful too for the youth leaders and pastors who have cared for him growing up, through studying music in London, and since joining the team at CCM in 2014.
-He and his wife, Sarah, are expecting their first child.
+He and his wife, Sarah, are thankful for their two children Abigail and Elijah.

 James was brought up going to church, and is thankful for the many people who taught him about the life, death and resurrection of the Lord Jesus.
 However, it was only at the age of 16 that he turned from trying to earn forgiveness of sins, to trusting that forgiveness can be freely given to him through Jesus.

 Since then, James moved to London to study chemical engineering, and joined Christ Church Mayfair where he met his wife Sam.
 When he has a spare moment from chasing after his children, he enjoys reading, and playing sport.

 University was a significant turning point in Liz’s life; although she’d grown up going to church it was through meeting the Christian Union at the Glasgow School of Art that she discovered the fullness of life Jesus brings.
 Liz graduated and moved to London, joining the Christ Church family in 2011.
 She left London a year later to experience life in the much more hectic city of Beijing.